CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 - Did you need to write code or use tools to generate random matrix of specific sizes?
 Did you put this in your plan?

 - Did you put in your plan the work needed to generate tables or graphs?
 Did you automate this work?

+Automating the production of graphs became a consideration after the first week's deliverables.
+The graphs for the tasks were assembled by Steven after completion of tasks.
+Originally, this was going to be done through another program but his plan for compiling the graphs was simple, straight forward and effective for the project.

 - What proportion of the tasks (and time) in your plan is about writing variations on the matrix multiplication algorithm and what proportion is about testing and reporting activities?